 What about the tequila worm?

 Tequila is not produced from worms.
-Worms play no part in the flavouring or colouring of tequila and if you want to drink to tequila like a Mexican, you’ll steer clear of any worm based products (which have been put on the shelves for clueless tourists).
+Worms play no part in the flavouring or colouring of tequila and if you want to drink tequila like a Mexican, you’ll steer clear of any worm-based products (which have been put on the shelves for clueless tourists).

 Tequila quality scale